An Introduction to Double/Debiased Machine Learning: Introduction

-In the second part of the paper, we turn to three concrete economic applications, found in Section \ref{sec:example_401k} through Section \ref{sec:application_monopsony}, to illustrate DML and provide practical discussion of key issues that arise in its implementation.
+In the second part of the paper, we turn to simulations and empirical applications, found in Section~\ref{sec:simulations} through Section~\ref{sec:application_monopsony}.
+These examples illustrate DML and provide discussion of key issues that arise in its implementation.

-In Section \ref{sec:example_401k}, we compare the benefits of the DML average treatment effect estimator with inverse propensity weighted and regression-based estimators.
-Our analysis revisits \citet{poterba1995}, who analyze the effect of 401(k) eligibility on financial wealth.
-In a calibrated simulation, we show that the DML estimator---which uses both Neyman orthogonal scores and cross-fitting---is more robust to regularization and overfitting bias than these alternative approaches.
+In Section~\ref{sec:simulations}, we present results from two simulation examples.
+The first is a simple linear IV example that demonstrates the importance of cross-fitting.
+The second compares the benefits of the DML average treatment effect estimator with inverse propensity weighted and regression-based estimators.

-In Section \ref{sec:example_hrs}, we illustrate how DML can be leveraged to reduce the dependence on functional forms in staggered adoption designs.
+In Section \ref{sec:example_hrs}, we illustrate how DML can be leveraged to reduce the dependence on functional forms in staggered adoption designs with covariates.
 We revisit the analysis of \citet{dobkin2018economic}, who study the economic consequences of hospital admission.
 We estimate group-time average treatment effects on the treated under a conditional parallel trends assumption, and show how DML inference applies to dynamic average treatment effects.
-Because sample sizes used in staggered adoption designs can be moderate, the application also discusses how repeated DML estimators can be aggregated to improve their stability.
+We note that cross-fitting introduces an additional source of randomness induced by sample-splitting.
+Part of our aim in this example is to illustrate a simple approach to aid in gauging the impact of this source of randomness.

 In Section \ref{sec:application_monopsony}, we apply DML to estimation of regression coefficients in the presence of complex covariates.
-Focusing on the setting of \citet{dube2020} who estimate the labor supply elasticity in online labor markets using textual controls, we illustrate that DML estimators can be susceptible to poorly chosen machine learners.
-We also discuss important robustness checks in the application of DML in practice and suggest strategies for obtaining sensible and stable results.
+We specifically revisit \citet{dube2020} who apply DML to estimate the labor supply elasticity in online labor markets using textual controls.
+We have two main goals in this section: to illustrate the use of complex non-tabular data and, more importantly, to illustrate that DML estimates can vary substantially across otherwise reasonable choices of machine \emph{learners} (i.e., algorithms used to estimate nuisance functions).
+This sensitivity can lead to qualitatively different conclusions about economically meaningful parameters.
+Because it seems difficult to know \emph{ex ante} exactly which learner one should choose in these situations, we use this example to discuss robustness checks and suggest strategies for selecting ML algorithms.

-Section \ref{sec:discussion} provides some references to recent developments relating to DML that are not covered in this article along with some concluding thoughts.
+Section \ref{sec:discussion} concludes by summarizing takeaways, raising some caveats, and pointing to potential directions for further research.